 During a recording at a professional studio, one of my team members created a script without page numbers.
 The audio engineer teased him about this the whole time.
 That was enough to ensure I always remember page numbers.
 They are essential because during a live recording because everyone present will need to reference them.
 Also, be sure the page numbers are located in a very obvious place, such as bottom center.

 When using a paper version of a script (which I find many professional voiceover artists prefer), be sure that he or she will not need to turn the page in the middle of a sentence or paragraph.
 The sound of paper turning usually gets picked up by the mic.
 Actually, this is a good tip even if the narrator is reading the script online.
 The time it takes to find and press the Page Down key can ruin the sound byte.

 7. Name Your Audio Files

-8. Make it Easy
+8. Make it Easy for the Voice Talent

-If recording in a studio, provide the script to your narrator a few days before the recording session.
+Always provide the script to your narrator a few days before the recording session.
 Professionals always ask for a script ahead of time, so it makes sense to give it to your colleagues too.
 Not only will the recording have fewer retakes, your narrator will feel more comfortable and prepared.

 Do you have any tips for preparing a script for production?
 Comment below.